 On August 14, 1989, USWC sent a letter with an attached news article to all Commissioners.
-On August 16, 1989, the Staff moved to strike the letter as an exparte communication directed to the Commissioners.
+On August 16, 1989, the Staff moved to strike the letter as an ex parte communication directed Commissioners.
 Obviously, the news article is available to the public.
 However.
-USWC and all parties are reminded that Rule 7 of the Commission's Rules of Practice and Procedure provides that a]] correspondence with the Commission shall be addressed to the Executive Secretary and not to individual Commissioners unless otherwise No such order was entered in this case. specifically ordered.
-The Commission, nonetheless, will not strike the letter and its attached news It may be a part of the record; however, it has not been used article. by the Commission to decide this matter.
+USWC and all parties are reminded that Rule 7 of the Rules Commission's of Practice and Procedure provides that correspondence with the Commission shall be addressed to the Executive and not to individual Commissioners unless specifically ordered.
+No such order was entered in this case.
+Commission, nonetheless, will not strike the letter and its attached news It may be a part of the record; however, it has not been used by the Commission to decide this matter.